cosmosaurs/click-to-scene/README.md

 ## Support Us

-If you enjoy this module and want to see it grow, you can support us in many ways!
+If you enjoy this module, you can support us in many ways!
 Just following us or sharing the module helps a lot.
 Thank you! 💚

 - [Patreon](https://www.patreon.com/cosmosaurs)